botherder/habu/README.md

                             Specify the destination folder where to install the files

-You simply need to execute `python habu.py -d /path/to/dest` and Habu the script will automatically process the available blog posts and generate the resulting HTML pages in the destination folder.
+You simply need to execute `python habu.py -d /path/to/dest` and the script will automatically process the available blog posts and generate the resulting HTML pages in the destination folder.